mwgeurts/viewray_radiso/README.md

 ## Installation and Use

-To install this application, download `ArcCheckRadIso.mlappinstall` and [install in MATLAB](http://www.mathworks.com/help/matlab/creating_guis/install-and-run-app.html).
+To install the most recent release of this application, download *ArcCheckRadIso.mlappinstall*, then open MATLAB, select the *Apps* tab, and click *Install App*.
+In the Install App dialog box, browse to the downloaded file and then click *Open*.
+Finally, in the App Installer dialog box click *Install* or *Reinstall*.
 If using git, execute `git clone --recursive https://github.com/mwgeurts/viewray_radiso`.

-To run this application, navigate to the installation path and execute `ArcCheckRadIso` in MATLAB.
 Global configuration variables can be modified by changing the values in `ArcCheckRadIso_OpeningFcn` prior to execution.
 A log file will automatically be created in the same directory and can be used for troubleshooting.
-For instructions on acquiring the input data, see [Measurement Instructions](README.md#measurement-instructions).
+For instructions on acquiring the input data and processing in this tool, see [Measurement Instructions](README.md#measurement-instructions).
 For information about software version and configuration pre-requisities, see [Compatibility and Requirements](README.md#compatibility-and-requirements).

 ## Compatibility and Requirements